Bibesh17/Room_project/README.md

-A room project (like hotel website) for practicing react basics
+A room project (like hotel website) for practicing react Basics.